How To Do Miami Like A Local

-Miami is one of our country's Great Under-Appreciated Cities (I know because I live in one, too).
-Yes, New York and L.A. and Chicago and San Francisco are all legends for a reason.
+Miami is one of America's Great Under-Appreciated Cities.
+Yes, New York, L.A. and San Francisco are all legends for a reason.
 Sure, Miami's population — which hovers under half a million — is less than a 16th of NYC's.
 But that doesn't mean the international Florida hub isn't also diverse, fascinating, and jam-packed with things to do and see — just like its more populous northern sisters.

 We're pretty well-versed in all that the Magic City has to offer, from Little Havana vibes to Art Deco hotels to that famous nightlife.
 But we wanted to provide you with a true insider's take, so we hit up a quintessential Miami It Girl — Annie Vazquez, a.k.a. blogging pioneer The Fashion Poet — to give us the lowdown on where the locals really eat, drink, shop, and hang in the city.